Zaltarba/blog/_posts/2024-09-27-BitcoinVolatility-3.md

 ## Introduction to the Parkinson Estimator for Bitcoin Volatility

 In this third installment of our series on Bitcoin volatility, we delve into a new volatility estimator, this time based on High and Low data points.
 This approach not only leverages high and low price points but also offer more precise volatility estimations.
+To fetch the data, check out this [previous post](https://zaltarba.github.io/blog/DataBaseCreation/), where we explored how to use the Binance API.

 Small recap of the previous articles of this serie :